cd ..

 kube controller manager

-It is the manager of all controllers; it ensures the state of the cluster.
+It’s the manager of all controllers; it ensures the state of the cluster.
 It is the cluster’s controller.

 Workers